 An agile team is put together to be flexible and responsive.
 It breaks a project down into small sections so it can be developed quickly and iteratively.
 The main focus is on reacting to changes and issues as they arise and adapting the project to reflect them.

 All team members need to be kept fully informed of all tasks and deadlines but also need the flexibility to take the initiative and work independently.
-Agile teams often use a VoIP for business to communicate remotely without having to rely on local phone lines.
+Agile teams often use a VoIP for business to communicate remotely without having to rely on a local phone service or leverage customer communication tools to share files, collaborate on projects, and communicate more effectively.

 There are several different methodologies but one of the most popular is scrum.
 It focuses on small parts of the project with constant feedback loops and experimentation so projects can be adapted as they progress.